Oxford Terrace Baptist Church: Heritage listing

+Current church building

 The former site of the church of the church was used for a temporary art installation by Peter Majendie, unveiled at the first anniversary of the February 2011 earthquake.
 The installation, called Reflection of Loss of Lives, Livelihoods and Living in Neighbourhood, used 185 chairs all painted in white but of different shapes, reflecting the different personalities of those who died.
 The artwork became known as 185 empty chairs.
 Within a year, the installation moved to a different site, and in 2017, discussions started to make the artwork permanent.

 In March 2016, The Press revealed that a modern replacement church had gained resource consent.
-The NZ$8.5m project will create a two-storey building with an auditorium for 250 people; NZ$1.5m has yet to be fund-raised.
+The NZ$8.5 million project will create a two-storey building with an auditorium for 250 people; NZ$1.5 million has yet to be fund-raised.
 The church was reopened on Christmas Eve 2017.